cak/cak/README.md

 $ cargo run

 👋 I'm Caleb.
+I am a Christian, father, hacker and runner.
-I am passionate about Application Security and enjoy coding in Rust, Swift, Kotlin and TypeScript.
+I am passionate about Application Security.
 You can find more information at derail.io.
 ```